 In contrast, Sage requires users to check for the latest updates to upgrade.
 In some cases, users then must download those updates manually.

-Considering moving from Sage to Business Central to improve your systems?
-Akita’s QuickStart BC Finance package will deliver a new Microsoft cloud accounting solution in just five days.
+Considering migrating from Sage 50 to Business Central?
+Akita’s QuickStart Business Central Finance package will deliver a new Microsoft cloud accounting solution in as little as five days.
+View more: